Big Horn Mine Trail Hike

 Side Trip to Vincent's Cabin

-If you make the left turn at the first intersection (see the earlier directions) it's only a half-mile hike to Vincent's Cabin.
-You can go inside the cabin and poke around, seeing how Charles Tom Vincent lived life as a mountain man.
+If you make the left turn at the first intersection or take the small trail in the video, it's only an extra half-mile hike to Vincent's Cabin.
+You canvisit the peaceful cabin, seeing how Charles Tom Vincent lived life as a mountain man.

 Charles Tom Vincent was originally from Ohio and served in the Civil War, eventually taking up mining in Arizona where he and his partner killed three men who were ransacking their shack.
 He fled to the mountains, making his way here after spending some time in the High Sierras.